prajapatimohit/EDA-Hotel_Booking_Analysis/README.md

 4.Based on the dataset, it appears that the year 2016 had the highest number of hotel bookings.

-5. As August marks the end of summer and the beginning of autumn, it suggests that the summer season is a peak period for hotel bookings.
+5.As August marks the end of summer and the beginning of autumn, it suggests that the summer season is a peak period for hotel bookings.

 6.Based on the fact that most stays occur on weekday nights.